 While the number of Washington tribes is bountiful, it can be challenging for non-Native visitors to find opportunities to interact with them.
 While not a complete representation, the following list offers a place to start.
-Expect unique, eye-opening, and potentially life-changing adventures when you delve into the tribal customs and cultures of Washington’s tribes.
+Expect eye-opening and potentially life-changing experiences when you delve into the tribal customs and cultures of Washington’s tribes.

 A few tips to keep in mind when visiting: